-Despite this fact, the US is currently facing a shortage of RNs—and this shortage is expected to increase in coming years as a greater proportion of our population ages and seeks medical care.
+Despite this fact, the US is currently facing a shortage of registered nurses (RNs)—and this shortage is expected to increase in the coming years as a greater proportion of our population ages and seeks medical care.

 This is good news for anyone who has considered a career as a registered nurse.
 Increased demand has translated into high levels of job security and competitive wages.
 These benefits, paired with a desire to make a difference for patients, is what inspires many to start the journey toward becoming a nurse.

-“I chose to earn my BSN, which takes four years,” says ChiChi Akanegbu, who completed her bachelor of science in nursing at Regis College as a part of the Class of 2020.
+“I chose to earn my BSN, which takes four years,” says ChiChi Akanegbu, who completed her Bachelor of Science in Nursing at Regis College as a part of the Class of 2020.
 “After that, I needed to take my board exams, which added a bit of time.”

-In selecting a program to enroll in, Akanegbu recommends students find a program that offers a curriculum specifically designed to help them pass the NCLEX.
+When selecting a program to enroll in, Akanegbu recommends students find a program that offers a curriculum specifically designed to help them pass the NCLEX.